Globe Scout page

 The chassis undergoing cleaning and reconstruction.

-The chassis after rebuilding.
+The chassis after cleaning and rebuilding.
 This is the appearance with ALL modifications.
 Notice no holes were added or components removed.
 Nothing visible above the chassis was changed except one component.

 A single 180pF capacitor was added to improve loading.
 It is visible near the white insulator.
-Look at that clean chassis, panel, and wiring.
-For 160 meters, I add a screw-on capacitor on the COAX port, and feed the antenna from the DOUBLET port.
+For 160 meters, I add an external screw-on capacitor on the COAX port, and feed the antenna from the DOUBLET port.
 On 80, the DOUBLET port loads fine.
-On other bands everything works normally.
+On other bands everything works normally, and the ANT or COAX port is used.
 This Globe Scout 65A now makes nearly 70% efficiency on bands below 20 meters.
+Prior to mods, it did not load properly on 160 and 80.

 I use this VF-1 and homebrew power supply.
 The VF-1 is modified with a triode oscillator and tetrode buffer stage.
 It has time-sequence grid-block keying, and 50V P-P output to drive the drive-hungry Globe Scout 65A.
-Even with buffering, the Globe Scout 65 6V6 pulls the oscillator, giving the station that old fashioned chirp common on some old rigs.
+Even with buffering, the Globe Scout 65 6V6 pulls the oscillator, giving the station a little bit of that old fashioned chirp common on some old rigs.

 The final restoration, ready to install and operate.
 My first contact with the restored rig was VK3ZL on 160 meters.
 Big antennas really make a difference although I did work England, Germany, South America, and the Caribbean in 1963 with my Globe Scout 65A using a dipole 30 feet high from Ohio.